mm21/trilium-alchemy/doc/tools/index.md

   - Otherwise content changes would not be propagated back to Trilium as content comparison is done based on hashes rather than raw data
 - Useful after manual filesystem edits

-This format enables version control integration, bulk editing, and external processing of notes while maintaining full fidelity with the original note structure.

 ## Example use cases

 The following illustrates some common use cases, not covering all available options and functionality.